Gorenje

 Gorenje ([ɡɔˈrɛ̀ːnjɛ]); stylized as gorenje), is a Slovenian major appliance manufacturer, founded in 1950 by Ivan Atelšek.
 It is based in Velenje, Slovenia.

 It is the fourth largest manufacturer of household appliances in Europe.
-Appliances are sold under the company's own brands Gorenje, Mora, Atag, Pelgrim, Etna, Körting and Sidex, and are produced in the main production facility in Velenje as well as at the cooking appliances plant Mora Moravia in Mariánské Údolí (Czech Republic) and at the fridge-freezer plant in Valjevo (Serbia).
+Appliances are sold under the company's own brands Gorenje, Asko, Mora, Atag, Pelgrim, Etna, Körting and Sidex, and are produced in the main production facility in Velenje as well as at the cooking appliances plant Mora Moravia in Mariánské Údolí (Czech Republic) and at the fridge-freezer plant in Valjevo (Serbia).

 Since the company’s beginnings in 1950, Gorenje has expanded into a multinational corporation and the Gorenje Group includes 83 subsidiary companies, 59 of which are located outside Slovenia.
 In addition to household appliances, Gorenje manufactures ceramics, kitchen and bathroom furniture, and provides services in the fields of energy, ecology, and trade.
 Its products for homes, services, and companies are present in over 90 countries, mostly in Europe.
 It collaborates with Swarovski, Pininfarina, Karim Rashid, and Ora-Ïto.

 In June 2018, Hisense acquired a 95% majority stake in the Gorenje Group.

 History

 1950s–1960s

-In 1950, Gorenje was established by the Yugoslavian government in the village of Gorenje, Yugoslavia.
+In 1950, Gorenje was established by the Yugoslavian government in the village of Gorenje, Šmartno ob Paki.
 Initially, the company manufactured agricultural machinery.
 In 1958, Gorenje started producing solid-fuel cookers.
 In 1960, the company was relocated to the nearby town of Velenje.
 In 1961, Gorenje exported the first 200 cookers to Germany.

 In 1965, Gorenje started producing washing machines under license from Zanussi.
 The first washing machine was PS 270 (a re-badge of Zanussi's eponymous 1964 Rex Superautomatic Mod.
 270).
 A total of 10,886 units were produced until the end of 1966.
 A follow-up model, PS 275 (a re-badge of Zanussi's 1966 Rex T4), was launched in 1967.
 The first two models were only assembled in Velenje, as all parts and components came from Italy.
-Other well-known models include PS603, PS613, PS652, PS653, PS653BIO, PS653R (with water tank) and PS663, PS663BIO, PS664BIOR (Gorenje produced these models independently, although the case looks the same as the Zanussi-Rex) launched in 1968.
-In 1969, the production of refrigerators was launched.
+Other well-known models include PS613, PS652, PS653, PS663, PS663BIO Gorenje launched these models in 1968.